 For example - references to nodes

-The approach described here involves combining outputs from a number of distributions to form inputs to another distribution, as shown graphically in Figure 1 and Figure 2.
-This is conceptually similar to sampling repeatedly from posterior distributions in formal Bayesian models.
-An arbitrarily large number of draws from the downstream distribution are drawn from in this approach.
+Combining outputs from a number of distributions to form inputs to another distribution, is conceptually similar to sampling repeatedly from posterior distributions in formal Bayesian models.
+An arbitrarily large number of draws from the downstream distribution are determined in this approach.
 In this paper 10,000 draws were used; structural sensitivity analysis, presented in appendix XXXX, showed little difference in the credible interval estimates between using 10,000 draws and 100,000 draws, suggesting that 10,000 draws represents a fair compromise between speed and stability of estimates.

 First application of approach: stroke

 As stated earlier, the first application of the approach is to map, with uncertainty, from the unrestricted system of mRS, to the restricted system of: dead; dependent stroke; and independent stroke.
 This section will first introduce the mRS categories, and how they are considered to relate to the dependent and independent health states; i.e. what assumptions are made about how the unrestricted system maps onto the restricted system.
-It will then look at the data source used to provide information about mean HRQoL and sample frequencies reported in each state.
+It will then look at the data source used to provide information about mean HRQoL in the unrestricted set and sample frequencies reported in each state.
 It will discuss the clinical trial which the reported summarise using the mRS system.
 Comparison will then briefly be made with another source of data which reports HRQoL values using the restricted category system used in the model, in order to demonstrate why in this case mapping from the unrestricted system is preferable.

 The mRS is the 'unrestricted system' in both applications of the approach.
 It is a commonly used measure of disability or dependence in daily activities following a stroke, and was introduced in its current form by van Swieten at al in 1988, which adapted the original scale introduced in a paper by J Rankin, published in 1957 [REFS].
 The mRS is a seven level discrete ordinal scale, with scores ranging from 0 to 6 inclusive, and more severe disability and dependence indicated by higher scores.
 The mRS has good inter-rater reliability, which along with its widespread use suggests it is an effective means of capturing variations in long-term health outcomes following a stroke.
 [REFs]

 The unrestricted-to-restricted category mapping assumptions made in the first application are shown in Table 2.
-It is assumed that assumed that an independent stroke outcome corresponds to an mRS state 0, 1 or 2, and that a dependent stroke outcome corresponds to an mRS state 3, 4, and 5.
+It is assumed that an independent stroke outcome corresponds to an mRS state 0, 1 or 2, and that a dependent stroke outcome corresponds to an mRS state 3, 4, and 5.
 Death is mRS state 6, and was assumed throughout to have a utility value of 0.

 [Table 2 about here]